apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _csshl:

 ``csshl``
-    The cached header length in the origin server response to Traffic Server (in bytes).
+    The cached header length in the origin server response to |TS| (in bytes).

+.. _cssql:

+``cssql``
+    The total cached response length; the header length and content length of a cached origin server response.

 .. _csshv: